Postgraduate Course: Wider Themes in Digital Education (EDUA11335)

 (a) Course structure

 The course is structured around a number of activities in each academic year.
 Each of these activities is designed to approximate 5 Credits at SCQF Level 11 or multipliers of 5 Credits to a total of 20 Credits.
-The course will take place over a whole year, starting in September for completion by the following August.
+This flexible and open content course will be delivered over the duration of the student┐s programme of study.

 Therefore, the total ┐course┐ provides 20 Credits at SCQF Level 11 through the creation of a post-course digital learning environment constructed in the synthesis of each individual┐s collection of learning activities.